 The title of “last great ski town in Colorado” isn’t bestowed on just any ski resort.
-Lots of people who visit Crested Butte for the first time return year-after-year because they feel as if they’ve discovered a precious, hidden gem.
-Most of the shops, restaurants and bars are in original mining-era buildings and all are locally owned and operated.
+Lots of people who visit Crested Butte for the first time return year-after-year because they feel as if they’ve discovered some precious, hidden gem.
+Most of the shops, restaurants, and bars are in original mining-era buildings and all are locally owned and operated and the atmosphere is authentic ski culture.

 Day 1: Settle into your accommodations at the base area and explore downtown Crested Butte